wendyverdonk93/docs/content/integrations/ecommerce-integrations/odoo/faq/updating-the-plugin.md

 To update the plugin:

-1. Log in to your Odoo backend.
+1. Sign in to your Odoo backend.
 2. Go to the **Apps** menu.
 3. Search for and open the **MultiSafepay payments** module.
 4. Click **Upgrade**.